basimkhajwal/RayTracer/DIARY.md

 ##### 06/01/17
 Today I completed my project review, my supervisor approved of my project proposal and I plan on continuing the project as planned.

+##### 18/01/17
+The rendering code has been going well with each part working as I would have expected so far, this week I have also put a strong focus on writing Unit Tests which I run every now and then to ensure that new additions to the code don't break other parts which should be functioning properly.

+##### 25/01/17
+TODO: Complete diary